dragondive/plantuml_demo/plantuml_demo.md

 ### Sequence Diagram

 The below sequence diagram describes a workflow of a software developer working on an issue.
-This illustrates a few features:
+This demo illustrates a few features:
 * A few different participant types
 * Encompassing participants in a box
 * Autonumbering of steps